mBlinkii/Blinkiis-Portraits/README.md

    ## About The Project
    ![mMT Logo](https://raw.githubusercontent.com/mBlinkii/Blinkiis-Portraits/refs/heads/main/logo.png)

-   Blinkiis Portraits is a small addon for ElvUI and SUF to display additional 2D portraits.
+   Blinkiis Portraits is a small addon for ElvUI, SUF and PitBull4 to display additional 2D portraits.
 There are many different shapes and textures, there should be something for everyone to beautify their interface.

    ### Features
       - Portraits for: player, target, dead, pet, focus, party, arena, boss